 Many new arrivals experience culture shock in Mumbai.
 But those who are open to learning about the local people and their customs find their time in India more worthwhile.

 Do I need a car in Mumbai?

-Unless they live close to work, which is rare, most expats need a car.
-Mumbai is vast, and accommodation is often found in suburbs away from business districts.
-Bad driving and congestion make for long commutes, but it's easier to endure traffic jams in a private vehicle than on public transport in Mumbai.
+Unless they live close to work, which is rare, most people in Mumbai will find they need a car.
+Mumbai is vast and accommodation is often easier to come by in suburbs far removed from business districts.
+Bad driving and congestion make for long commutes, but it's often easier to endure traffic jams in a private vehicle than on public transport in Mumbai.
 Many expats hire a driver and lease a car instead of buying one.